Is it Time to Live Beyond the Pain of Loss?

 You aren’t broken, and you don’t need to be fixed.

 Although your heart may be broken, you are not.
-Everything you may be feeling in reaction to a loss is normal and natural.
+Everything you may feel in reaction to a loss is normal and natural.
 It is okay to feel what you feel, to go through what you’re going through.
-Transforming your grief into something positive may sound impossible right now.

-The act of sharing hopelessness with another is a very hopeful act.”
+“The act of sharing hopelessness with another is a very hopeful act.”

 – David Krueger, MD, New Life Story® Creator & CEO of MentorPath